Boulder08/chunknorris/README.md

 4. The encoding queue is ordered from longest to shortest chunk.
 This ensures that there will not be any single long encodes running at the end.
    The last scene is encoded in the first batch of chunks since we don't know its length based on the scene changes.

+5. If you have enabled the creation of a grain table or supply it with a separate parameter, it is applied during the encode.

-5. You can control the amount of parallel encodes by a CLI parameter.
+6. You can control the amount of parallel encodes by a CLI parameter.
 Tune the amount according to your system, both CPU and memory-wise.

-6. The encoded chunks are concatenated in their original order to a Matroska container using ffmpeg.
+7. The encoded chunks are concatenated in their original order to a Matroska container using ffmpeg.

 ---